 Window replacement can be one of the best home improvement projects you can make.
 It not only upgrades the style of a home but adds value by increasing your house’s energy efficiency.
 Long term savings through energy reduction leads to a higher home value.
 Also, it reduces drafts, offers sound reduction, and generally makes a home feel more comfortable, warm and inviting.

 But window replacement can also be costly.
 And many homeowners wonder if it may be worth attempting to replace their windows themselves.
-While window replacement can be a do-it-yourself project, it is important to keep in mind the pros and cons of doing the installation yourself:
+As Graf Property Management says while window replacement can be a do-it-yourself project, it is important to keep in mind the pros and cons of doing the installation yourself:

 - Saves you some money form the labor charges of installation.